SammedMandape/snakemake_fastq2variant/README.md

 Both approaches use a configuration file that makes the workflow more flexible and abstracts away direct dependencies.
 Data pre-processing steps such as indel realignment, mark duplicates, and BQSR are part of the workflow.
 However, DeepVariant workflow doesn't include BQSR as it decreases the accuracy of variant calling.
 These workflows create temporary intermediate files.
-Make sure you have enough storage space to run these scripts.
+Make sure to have enough storage space to run these scripts.
 These workflows are also suited for low-throughput DNA input data.
 DeepVariant workflow uses gpu, it is recommended to make sure gpu drivers are installed to avoid errors (see '[Running on a machine with GPU](https://github.com/google/deepvariant/blob/r0.9/docs/deepvariant-case-study.md)') for details.
 For quick snakemake example see [this](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html).